Conditions for the creation of junction relationships

-- within the same sentence inside the same role and after the same role auxiliary
+- within the same phrase inside the same role and after the same role auxiliary

-- within the same sentence between identical roles but with different auxiliary
+- within the same phrase between identical roles but with different auxiliary

-- between two or more sentences that would be independent if they were not linked by a junction.
+- between two or more phrases that would be independent if they were not linked by a junction.

 The different types of junction relationships

 - an order relationship (asymmetrical and transitive), like most junctions